-This article explains how to manage all relevant data for preliminary payroll in a spreadsheet and create an export file in Excel format.
-Personio uses the preliminary payroll to help you with the monthly payroll process.
+This article explains how to manage all relevant data for preliminary payroll and create an export file in Excel format.
+Personio uses the preliminary payroll to help you with your monthly payroll process.

 - Review all the data and, if applicable, changes to the data in the preview or in your Excel export.